jhagenauer/regioclust/Readme.md

 ## Synopsis

-RegioClust is a method that combines hierarchical clustering and linear regression to identify regions with similar relationships
+RegioClust is a method that combines hierarchical clustering and linear regression to identify spatial regions with similar relationships

 ## Usage
     Usage: <main class> [options]